Quota Mechanisms: Finite-Sample Optimality and Robustness

 \cite{GuoHorner2018} analyze the case of a fixed discount factor.
 They consider a repeated single-good allocation problem in which the agent's valuation is binary and follows a Markov chain.
 They solve for the welfare-maximizing linking mechanism; it is not a discounted quota mechanism because the state is persistent.
-By contrast, \cite{Frankel2016discounted} shows that a discounted quota mechanism is exactly optimal in a repeated delegation problem with transfers in which the state is distributed independently across periods and the agent has state-independent preferences.
+By contrast, \cite{Frankel2016discounted} shows that a discounted quota mechanism is exactly optimal in a repeated delegation problem (with transfers) in which the state is distributed independently across periods and the agent has state-independent preferences.

 Methodologically, we introduce a new form of quota mechanism in which each agent's choice of message can be formulated as an optimal transport problem.
 We analyze this optimal transport problem in order to establish a tight bound on the ex-post decision error under these quota mechanisms.
-We believe that our paper is the first to explicitly apply optimal transport techniques to quota mechanisms. \cite{Rahman2011} uses linear duality to give an alternative proof of \citeapos{Rochet1987} characterization of implementable allocation rules. \cite{Rahman2011} does not mention optimal transport or quota mechanisms, but his linear duality shows that transfers correspond to Lagrange multipliers on ``detectable deviations.''
-We interpret essentially the same duality in our statement of the equivalence between quota and transfer implementation. \cite{LinLiu2022} use optimal transport to relate their notion of credibility in Bayesian persuasion with a form of cyclical monotonicity.
+We believe that our paper is the first to explicitly apply optimal transport techniques to quota mechanisms.
+Our approach is related to \cite{Rahman2011}, which uses linear duality to give an alternative proof of \citeapos{Rochet1987} characterization of implementable allocation rules. \cite{Rahman2011} does not mention optimal transport or quota mechanisms, but the linear duality in that paper shows that transfers correspond to Lagrange multipliers on ``detectable deviations.''
+We interpret essentially the same duality in our statement of the equivalence between quota and transfer implementation.
+Finally, \cite{LinLiu2022} use optimal transport to relate their notion of credibility in Bayesian persuasion with a form of cyclical monotonicity.